The Gong Show: Legitimate talent

 Several legitimate performers received early exposure via The Gong Show.
 Twelve-year-old Andrea McArdle appeared on an early episode in 1976, shortly before she won the leading role in the hit Broadway musical Annie.
 Following Cheryl Lynn's Gong Show appearance in 1976, she received a recording contract with Columbia Records and recorded the Top 40 disco hit "Got To Be Real", released in 1978.
 Actress-singer Mare Winningham sang the Beatles song "Here, There, and Everywhere" on the program in 1976, which led to her being signed to an acting contract.

-Among the other legitimate talents that appeared on the show were country singer Boxcar Willie; actor Kevin Peter Hall who later appeared as the original Predator in the 1987 film and as Harry in Harry and the Hendersons; comics and actors Paul Reubens and John Paragon (best known as Pee Wee Herman and Jambi the Genie); Joey D'Auria ("Dr. Flameo", later WGN's second Bozo the Clown); impressionist/comic Michael Winslow; novelty rock band Green Jellÿ; and an unknown band called The Mystic Knights of the Oingo Boingo which evolved into Oingo Boingo, led by Danny Elfman who later found fame as a film music composer.
+Among the other legitimate talents that appeared on the show were country singer Boxcar Willie; actor Kevin Peter Hall who later appeared as the original Predator in the 1987 film and as Harry in Harry and the Hendersons; comics and actors Paul Reubens and John Paragon (best known as Pee Wee Herman and Jambi the Genie); actor Eddie Deezen; Joey D'Auria ("Dr. Flameo", later WGN's second Bozo the Clown); impressionist/comic Michael Winslow; novelty rock band Green Jellÿ; and an unknown band called The Mystic Knights of the Oingo Boingo which evolved into Oingo Boingo, led by Danny Elfman who later found fame as a composer of film music.

 In 1979, street gang leader Stanley Tookie Williams appeared on the show as a bodybuilder shortly before his arrest and subsequent conviction for murder.
-Football player and later coach Brian Billick also made an appearance, performing a football routine known as the "spider monkey".
 Dancer Danny Lockin, who had played Barnaby in the film Hello Dolly!, was murdered hours after winning the show taped August 21, 1977.
 Performer Rhonda Shear appeared on the program in 1979.
 Journalist Maureen Orth, then writing for Newsweek, won second-place on a 1977 show, appearing as "The World's Oldest Cheerleader."

+Longtime urban legend, and some news sources, claimed that football player and coach Brian Billick made an appearance performing a routine known as the "spider monkey", but Billick has confirmed this is untrue.